 Because of the relatively long term of service for World Service Delegates and Alternate and to preserve the spirit of rotation, the term of service of any elected Delegate or Alternate is limited to one full term (four years).
-This is in addition to any prior term of service, which came about as a result of an AlternateDelegate succeeding to a re-election to that position and may serve, if so elected, a full four-year term before having to retire from such position.
+This is in addition to any prior term of service, which came about as a result of an AlternateDelegate succeeding to a Delegate position, fulfilling the remainder of a vacating Delegate's term.
+Such Delegate, who has served out the remaining term of his/her predecessor, may be a candidate for re-election to that position and may serve, if so elected, a full four-year term before having to retire from such position.
 Accordingly, no one individual may serve continuously as a Delegate for a period of eight ormore years.